JulieAntezana/cse212-final-project/Final Project/stacks/stacks-tutorial.md

 # Practice Exercise: Hi Lo Game

 In this exercise we will practice the use stacks to predict the winner of a simple card game with two players.
 The players use a deck of 36 cards.
 Each card has a number between 1 and 9.
 There are 4 sets of each number in the deck.
 In the game Player1 and Player2 are each presented with identical stacks of seven cards.

+Hi Lo Game Rules:
 For each round of the game, each player selects a card and shows it to the other player.
 The value of the two cards are compared.
 If the value is the same for both players, then both players remove their cards from their stacks and discard them.
 Otherwise, the player with the lower value card removes the card from their stack and discards it.
 The player with the higher value card keeps the card on their stack, and the round ends.
-The higer card will be selected again in the next round, and will continue to be selected until the other player runs out of cards or selects a card with an equal or higher value.
+The higher card will be selected again in the next round, and will continue to be selected until the other player runs out of cards or selects a card with an equal or higher value.
 The game ends when a player runs out of cards, and the other player is declared the winner.
+Alternatively, both players may run out of cards at the same time, and the game is declared a tie.

 Our program will take into account the differing strategies of the two players: Player1 selects cards from the top of their stack of cards.
 Player2 selects cards from the bottom of their stack of cards.
 Write the program to simulate these two strategies.
 Keep in mind that we are practising use of the stacks data structure functions only (no slice, dequeue or linked list functions).
 We will have to use our stack functions to assure that the correct card will be located at the back of the stack when the player shows their card.

 The program should do the following:

-1) Create an empty stack for Player1.
+1. Create an empty stack for Player1.
-2) One by one push all characters of string to Player1's stack.
+2. One by one push all characters of string to Player1's stack.
-3) Reverse the string for Player2.
+3. Order the string for Player2.
-4) Create an empty stack for Player2.
+4. Create an empty stack for Player2.
-5) One by one push all characters of the reversed string to Player2's stack.
+5. One by one push all characters of the ordered string to Player2's stack.
-6) Create a while loop to start the game.
+6. Create a while loop to start the game.
-7) Assign a variable for each player and use the function to show their selected card.
+7. Assign a variable for each player and use the function to show their selected card.
-8) Create conditions that direct how to end the game.
+8. Create conditions that direct how to end the game.
-9) Create conditions that compare the selected cards shown and direct what should happen as a result of the comparison.
+9. Create conditions that compare the selected cards shown and direct what should happen as a result of the comparison.

 There are four different locations in the program where you need to write your own code.
+Make sure that your code has a time complexity equal to or better efficiency than O(n).

-After you have written your code, click [here](hi_lo_game.py) to see an example solution of how to write the code.
+After you have written and tested your code, click [here](hi_lo_game.py) to see an example solution.
 Compare your code with the example solution.

 ```Python
 def hi_lo_game(string):